 Guanciale (or Pancetta, or, in a pinch, bacon)

 Guanciale, or cured pork jowl/cheeks, is the traditional ingredient for authentic Bucatini all’Amatriciana and from which the dish gets its deep, rich flavor.
 I thought I’d get lucky and find some at Central Market here in Austin, but alas, there was none to be found.
-It’s difficult to find in the US, but you CAN buy it on Amazon.
+It’s difficult to find in the US.
 Pancetta is very similar in taste and texture, and it’s what I used in this recipe.
 Pancetta is basically the Italian equivalent of bacon, but it’s cured, NOT smoked, like most bacons in the US.
 If you can’t find either, you can use unsmoked bacon for this recipe.

 Whichever of the three meats you use, be sure to chop it up finely.
 Pancetta and Guanciale comes in a thick piece, so you can chop it up into approximately 1/4 inch cube pieces.
 Bacon can be sliced into pieces 1/4 inch thick.
 The small size will ensure that every bite you eat has a little bit of the salty, deeply flavored meat.